The Definitive Book of Body Language is an endless well of information on how to read and decode body language.

 - Social Gaze: is moving your gaze between the eyes and the mouth for about 90% of the gazing time.
 This is non threatening and the others will perceive you as nonaggressive

 - Intimate Gaze: across the eyes and below the chin to lower parts of the person’s body.
-From far it’s eyes to groin or below and nearby it’s between the eyes and the chest.
+From far away it’s eyes to groin or below and standing nearby it’s between the eyes and the chest.
 Intimate gaze is used to show interest and those who are interested will return this gaze.
 Intimate gaze too soon though would give the game away (men miss it anyway but women get it)

 - Power Gaze: is looking between the eyes and the center of the forehead.
 Pease says the impact is huge, it change the atmosphere to very serious and if your gaze doesn’t drop below the eyes level you can keep the screws on him.
 Never use it in friendly or romantic encounters, just on those whom you want to intimidate or quiet down